prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 **I'm currently running a validator on Ethereum Mainnet.
 When should I make changes?**

 You can make the above changes now.
 This document will be continuously updated with the latest recommended configuration.

+**Can I use IPC post-Merge?**

+Yes.
+You also won't have to worry about JWT if you use IPC.
+Refer to your clients' command-line documentation for IPC configuration parameters.